 - e) 95% of the price of the package, if a booking is cancelled less than three days before the start of the trip.

-The number of administrative costs shall not exceed 10% of the price of the package, however, at least a minimum of EUR 10 or SEK 100.
-Hotel packages, i.e. trips including the voyage and accommodation on shore, shall always be booked at least 48 hours prior to departure and the possible cancellation shall be made at least 48 hours prior to departure, or otherwise a cancellation fee of 100% of the package price is charged.
+Hotel packages, i.e. trips including the voyage and accommodation on shore, shall always be booked at least 48 hours prior to departure.
+A possible cancellation shall be made at least 48 hours prior to the departure date, or otherwise a cancellation fee of 95% of the package price is charged.